tobeno/sol/README.md

 - Workspace: _./.sol/extensions/_
 - Home: _~/.sol/extensions/_

-To load an extension, just add a `sol.loadExtension('your-extension')` call to your setup file.
+To load an extension, just add a `extension('your-extension', __dirname).load()` call to your setup file.
+To quickly open the right setup file, you can use `workspace.setupFile.edit()`.

+To create a new extension, you can use `workspaceExtension('your-extension').edit()` to create a new workspace extension or `userExtension('your-extension').edit()` to create a new user level extension.

+After the creation you still need to load the extension as described above.

 ## Development